 As well as the beach at El Tunco there are also a string of other beaches you can easily hop to on the local chicken bus.
 You can even walk to the nearest ones if you want a bit of a hike like we did.
 If you do this though, be careful as you’ll have to walk on the edge of the road so watch out for trucks and buses that career by.
 There are also a couple of places in town where you can rent a scooter.

-To be honest, we weren’t that impressed with the beaches we visited; this was probably because we don’t surf and because they were so rocky due to the rainy season.
+probably because we don’t surf and because they were so rocky due to the rainy season.
 Some may well be beautiful in high season when sand covers the rocks and the waves looked great so if you’re a surfer I’m sure you’d appreciate the beaches much more.
 These were the beaches we went to:

 El Sunzal – was like a ghost (beach) town, it’s one black sandy street was lined either side with derelict palm roofed shacks.
 The beach was, like El Tunco, almost completely rocky.
 There was literally nothing going on there, except for a couple sun bathing on a patch of sand and a mangy looking dog sniffing about for scraps.